liblime/jspec/README.md

 allowing you to initialize project templates quickly, as well as auto-testing specifications when a file is altered.

-Initialize JSpec-driven project template in directory 'myproject':
+Initialize JSpec-driven project template in directory _myproject_:
     $ jspec init myproject

 Once within 'myproject' start testing by executing: